-The Internal Audit function reports on the audits performed to the Board of Directors and the CEO.
+The Internal Audit function reports on the audits and the follow-up activities performed to the Board of Directors.
 Severe internal control deficiencies are reported without any delay to the Board of Directors and the CEO.

 Before an audit report is finalised, a draft report is sent to the key stakeholder of the audited area.
-The key stakeholder returns an action plan in writing, including actions for identified findings, action owners and a time plan.
-The final audit reports are approved by the Group CAE before final distribution.
+The key stakeholder sets an action plan, including action owners and a time plan.
+The final audit reports are approved by the CAE before final distribution.